Totes Isotoner: 1960s

-In the early 1960s, Skooba-“totes” dry suits not only prove popular across the USA with divers, water skiers and now cavers, but also find favor with their counterparts in Australia, Canada, Denmark, Finland, France and the United Kingdom.
+In the early 1960s, Skooba-“totes” dry suits not only prove popular across the US with divers, water skiers and now cavers, but also find favor with their counterparts in Australia, Canada, Denmark, Finland, France and the United Kingdom.
 In November 1961, Bradford E. Phillips, a Western Felt Works sales representative for industrial rubber and textiles, acquires 100% of So-Lo Marx’s outstanding capital stock.
 He continues as the sole stockholder until June 1994.
 Marx remains on the board until he retires to Sarasota, Florida, where he passes away, aged 70, in December 1967.

 1 April 1965 sees So-Lo Marx Rubber Co. change by charter amendment to "Totes Incorporated".
 Company president Brad Phillips’s choice of name confirms his intention to refocus on the original lucrative "Totes" product of the late 1940s and early 1950s: lightweight rubber footwear that packs up into a small pouch when not in use.
 Other So-Lo Marx product lines — diving suits, rubber cement, resoling material, meat tenderizer, bicycle seats, instant gravy, plaster statuette molds — face imminent cancellation.